ChadwickCSP/AdventureQuest/README.md

 name.
 The Type specifies the type of data that will be stored and the name specifies the variable name to be used to refer to the stored data.

-Typically, a data block must have one or more incomming arrows and exactly one outgoing arrow.
-However, if the data block's outgoing arrow is pointed to a Procedure, the data block should have no incomming arrows.
+Typically, a data block must have one or more incoming arrows and exactly one outgoing arrow.
+However, if the data block's outgoing arrow is pointed to a Procedure, the data block should have no incoming arrows.
 In this case, the data is expected to be passed to the procedure from the calling process.

 #### Accessing Data